 - The long crescent of sand, dunes and wetlands can be explored partly on foot or (more commonly) by 4-wheel drive safari Farewell Spit Eco Tours

-- The dunes themselves are an amazing phenomenon and offer stunning panoramic views of the Spit, Golden Bay and at low tide, the vast salt marsh.
+- The dunes themselves are a unique phenomenon and offer stunning panoramic views of the Spit, Golden Bay and at low tide, the vast salt marsh.

-- Our beachfront accommodation is 10 minutes drive from Collingwood where the safari tours Farewell Spit Eco Tours start.
+- Our beachfront accommodation is a 10-minute drive from Collingwood where the safari tours Farewell Spit Eco Tours start.